techidaily/site-win-top/source/_posts/forex-event-driven-strategies-with-trade-copier-leverage-news-impacts-on-mt4-and-mt5-platforms.md

 The impact of news releases in the world of Forex is akin to a sudden thunderstorm in a calm sea.
 These releases are game-changers, instantly shaking up the market with lightning-fast price swings.
 They’re the catalysts that set the stage for market volatility, shaping short-term fluctuations and even steering long-term trends in currency pairs.
 For traders, these releases are moments of both opportunity and risk, as they need to swiftly analyze and react to these market-moving announcements.
 Mastering the art of understanding and navigating these releases is like wielding a powerful tool, giving traders insight into the immediate reactions and lasting impacts on the Forex landscape.

-## Strategies for Successful Event Trading

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qn1XkPJde9Y?si=i6ZJARXO8sJhy2FV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KdpTAZ9zonQ?si=5Nd5SPW1axA7GPuB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Strategies for Successful Event Trading

 ### Preparing for News Releases